dnielsen/vegnonveg/setup/Setup_AMI_for_BigDL.md

 ./start_notebook.sh
 ```

 This should launch the Jupyter Notebooks server on your AWS instance.
-Make sure your AWS instance is up and running.
+Make sure your AWS instance is up and running, and enter in the token provided on your command prompt into YOURTOKEN.
-In your browser type in: **ec2-34-229-7-73.compute-1.amazonaws.com:8888/?token=<YOUR TOKEN>**
+In your browser type in:

+**ec2-34-229-7-73.compute-1.amazonaws.com:8888/?token=YOURTOKEN**

 Try running lenet.ipynb or inception.ipynb.